 Programmer supports open-source AVRDUDE programmer since version 5.2.
 So your latest WinAVR tolls set has it.
 Now let’s try to run a programmer in terminal mode.
 For this, go to the command line by pressing Start->Run and type cmd.
 In command line type:

 avrdude -c usbasp -p atmega16 -P usb -t

 and press enter key and see what’s happening:

-Now when we are sure that programmer works OK, lest set up WinAVR project to compile and flash code just in one click.
-For this, you need to edit makefile.
-Just use Mfile editor which comes with WinAVR installation and edit following lines:
+When we are sure that the programmer works OK, lest set up the WinAVR project to compile and flash code just in one click.
+For this, you need to edit the makefile.
+Just use Mfile editor, which comes with WinAVR installation, and edit the following lines: